-ODIPE brings together a community of Ocean social science researchers.
-They have committed themselves to a collaborative ethnography of major international events which aim to regulate the effects of human activities on the ocean, starting with UNOC3 (Nice, France, 2025), with the support of multiple partners and in dialogue with the Ocean scientific community.
+ODIPE brings together a community of maritime social science scholars engaging in the collaborative ethnography of major international events relating to oceans.
+This collective work is organised around the group’s observations and analysis of UNOC3 (Nice, France, 2025), with the support of multiple partners and in dialogue with the wider ocean sciences community.

 View of the audience in the One Ocean Summit 2022 amphitheater, Peter Thomson, UN Secretary-General’s Special Envoy for the Ocean, in the front row, credit: Amelie Laurin